crate/cratedb-examples/topic/timeseries/README.md

   Furthermore, it shows how to preprocess data and plot time series decomposition by breaking it down into its basic components: trend, seasonality, and residual (or irregular) fluctuations.

+- `weather-data-grafana-dashboard.json`

+  An exported JSON representation of a Grafana dashboard specifically designed to visualize weather data.
+This dashboard includes a set of pre-defined panels and widgets that display various weather metrics.

+  Additionally, within this dashboard configuration, there are advanced time-series analysis queries.
+These queries are tailored to fetch, aggregate, interpolate and process weather data over time.

 [CrateDB]: https://github.com/crate/crate